 - Healthy, satisfying and utterly yummy - if you are craving comfort food, this curry recipe has got you covered.

-- Enjoy the sweetness and soft texture of roast squash - bake the butternut squash in the oven or use your air fryer to save time.
+- Enjoy the sweetness and soft texture of roasted squash - bake the butternut squash in the oven or use your air fryer to save time.

-- Easy-to-find ingredients - all the ingredients can be found in your local grocery store.
+- Everyday ingredients - all the ingredients can be found in your local grocery store.

-- Easy, quick and weeknight friendly - with a 30-40 minute cook time.
+- Easy, quick and weeknight friendly - with 30-40 minutes of cooking and prep time.

-- It tastes even better the next day - an ideal candidate for a make ahead meal.
+- It tastes even better the next day - an ideal candidate for meal prep.
 It freezes well too.

 🛒 Ingredients & variations: